altunixon/wips/lns/altina_ln/ASP-52-.md

 “Eh~”

 Vanessa stood up from her seat and moved towards the centre of the tent where the coffin-like case was.
-Her intuition was quite accurate.
+Her intuition was quite accurate.<br/>

 “Eh, is this it, Regis-chan?”